sf-wdi-44/schedule/homework.md

 ## Nov 28, Tuesday
 1. Finish the [Control Flow Training](https://github.com/sf-wdi-labs/js-control-flow-training/) started in class.
 Submit your work using [these directions](https://github.com/SF-WDI-LABS/shared_modules/blob/master/how-to/submit-homework.md) to create a pull request.
 In addition to creating the pull request, please add a link to your repo in the [Project Submission doc](https://docs.google.com/spreadsheets/d/1Phbzp7kwryUhv3C7con25LoUYU8yEoHw7K5-dLSvOnU/edit#gid=0).
 2. If you have not finished [Installfest](https://github.com/SF-WDI-LABS/installfest), do so tonight.
+3. Review your graded Fundamentals assessment.
-3. (optional, will be listed in the homework all week) Continue working on your personal portfolio.
+4. (optional, will be listed in the homework all week) Continue working on your personal portfolio.
 Take design inspiration from portfolios around the Internet, and feel free to get creative!

 ## Nov 27, Monday
 > Note: Homework is generally listed from most important to least important each day.